 - Engage in less superstitious thinking, don’t believe in good and bad omen

-- Better mental skills to cope with failure: failure is part of learning and doesn’t lower self esteem, so they take more risk and keep working even it can mean some more “failure”
+- Better mental skills to cope with failure: failure is part of learning and doesn’t lower self-esteem, so they take more risk and keep working even it can mean some more “failure”

 - they don’t think in categorical terms

-- practical optimism : positive but not naïve
+- practical optimism: positive but not naïve

 - Think positively but prepare for other possibilities

-Six qualities of high performers:
+These are the traits of high performers:

-- they have a clear sense of direction: a career plan
+- They have a clear sense of direction: a career plan

-- unshakable level of optimism.
-They know that self confidence, self trust and self esteem are key
+- Unshakable level of optimism.
+They know that self-confidence, self-trust and self-esteem are key

-- high level of persistence in the face of adversity and disappointment
+- High level of persistence in the face of adversity and disappointment

 - positive self talk and affirmation: use the law of substitution to tell yourself positive things.
 “I like myself” or “I’m the best” “I’m sexy”